Vizzuality/landgriffon/README.md

 > - [ ] GCP provider options.
 > - [ ] GitHub Actions secrets.

-## 11. Referenced documentation?
+## 11. Additional documentation?

+- [Executive summary](https://bit.ly/3gIJq9n) with an overview of how LandGriffon works.
+- [Full methodology](https://bit.ly/3ONp1MJ) with an in-depth description of every feature.

-> TODO: links to other markdown documents?
+> TODO: User guide.

 ## 12. TODO: Documentation/application improvements

 - **Environment variables** needed for every service are, incomplete, outdated and dispersed over several files.
-- **The process to setup the environment variables** for local development needs some clarification and a way to _"do it without asking anyone"_ would be a nice thing to have.
-A template with default values, a guide on how to create a `.env` file and a reference to LastPass for the sensible values (passwords, users, secrets...) should be enough.
+- **The process to setup the environment variables** for local development needs some clarification and a way to _"do-it-without-asking-anyone"_ would be a nice thing to have.
+A template with default values, a guide on how to create a `.env` file and a reference to [LastPass](https://www.lastpass.com/) for the sensible values (passwords, users, secrets...) should be enough.
 - **Initial data setup** takes too much time so the possiblity to have a _"working relevant subset"_ of the data for just the minimum local development would also be nice to have.